christianmadhan/Chinook/readme.md

 3. Start MySQL server and open: "http://localhost/phpmyadmin/server_import.php" in your browser

-4. Import the SQL file and execute.
+4. Import the SQL "chinook_abridged.sql" file and execute (file is in this project).
 If successful, you should have a database called "chinook_abridged".
 ![alt text](./readme_images/php_import.PNG)

-5. Navigate to views/helper/url.js and change the "root" variable to "http://localhost/chinook".
+5. Navigate to views/helper/url.js and change the "root" variable to "http://localhost/chinook". and change the "root" variable in constructAdmin function to the same url.

+6. Open "http://localhost/chinook/" in your browser and you should have a working application!.
+If you want to visit the admin page you'll need to press the sign in button -> press "alt key" and mouse click 3 times. password is "admin",

 ### Todos

- - Write MORE Tests
- - Add Night Mode
+ - Update API doc

 License
 ----